 PC AND PC DEFICIENCY

 PC is a vitamin K-dependent proenzyme that is synthesized in hepatocytes and circulates in the blood as an inactive zymogen[2].
-Thrombin with thrombomodulin cleaves PC, converting it into its activated form, activated protein C (APC).
+Thrombin with thrombomodulin cleaves PC, converting it into its activated form, activated PC (APC).
 Along with its co-factor protein S, APC inhibits thrombin generation by inactivating activated factors V (Va) and VIII (VIIIa)[3].
 Both factors Va and VIIIa are required for factor X activation, which then converts prothrombin to thrombin.
 Factors Va and VIIIa act as substrates for APC, which irreversibly inactivates them through proteolytic activity on cleavage sites, thereby inhibiting their pro-coagulant effect (Figure 1)[4].
 In addition to its anticoagulant function, APC also exhibits potent cyto-protective and anti-inflammatory effects and has indirect fibrinolytic properties[5].

 A PC deficiency impairs the balance between the procoagulant and anticoagulant system and engenders a prothrombotic state.
 The etiology of PC deficiency may be genetic (heterozygous or homozygous) or acquired, the latter often due to vitamin K antagonist therapy or liver disease.
 Hereditary PC deficiency is caused by mutation in the protein C (PROC) gene located on chromosome 2q14.3[5].
 It has been reported that more than 500 mutations identified throughout the PROC gene length may lead to inherited PC deficiency.
 The molecular basis of inherited PC deficiency is complicated, as results from a recent study demonstrated that nucleotide variations in the signal peptide and propeptide of PC lead to PC deficiency by differentially affecting the biological process of PC, including posttranscriptional pre-mRNA splicing, translation, and post-translational modifications[6].
 Heterozygous PC deficiency is estimated to occur in 0.02%-0.05% of the general population, whereas homozygous PC deficiency is much rarer and can lead to disseminated intravascular coagulation, thrombosis and purpura fulminans that often appears within hours or days after birth[7].
 Most cases of inherited PC deficiency in clinical practice are heterozygous deficiencies, with presentations varying from asymptomatic to thromboembolism events.